robustcircuit/now-workshop/README.md

 ### Clone or download this folder

 You can use [git](https://git-scm.com/) to clone this repository somewhere on your computer.
+If you use VisualCode, it is straightforward to open a terminal (one of the menus at the top), `cd` to "somewhere_on_your_computer" and type:
 ```
 git clone https://github.com/robustcircuit/now-workshop
 ```
+If you are in VScode, you can then open this new folder called `now-workshop` (File -> Open Folder).
-You can also use directly download and unzip the folder on your computer (green button Code > Download Zip)
+Otherwise, you can also use directly download and unzip the folder on your computer (green button Code > Download Zip).

 ### Install the dependencies

-Open a terminal and navigate to the 'server' subfolder of the repository you've just cloned/unzip.
+If it is not done already, open a terminal and navigate to the 'server' subfolder of the repository you've just cloned/unzip.
 ```
 cd C:\somewhere_on_your_computer\now-workshop\server
 ```
-Since you have installed NodeJS, you can run npm commands in the terminal.
+Since you have already installed NodeJS, you can readily run npm commands in the terminal.
 Just type:
 ```
 npm install
 ```